w3c/IntersectionObserver/explainer.md

-# Position Observers Explained
+# Intersection Observers Explained

 ## What's All This About?

-This repo outlines an API that can be used to understand the visibility and position of DOM elements relative to a viewport.
-The position is delivered asynchronously and is useful for understanding the visibility of elements, managing pre-loading of DOM and data, as well as deferred loading of "below the fold" page content.
+This repo outlines an API that can be used to understand movement of DOM elements relative to another element or the browser top level viewport.
+Changesare delivered asynchronously and is useful for understanding the visibility of elements, managing pre-loading of DOM and data, as well as deferred loading of "below the fold" page content.

 ## Observing Position